IPv4 Classes, Private/Public, APIPA, and Loopback

 Key Takeaways

-• IPv4 addresses are 32-bit values written as four decimal octets, but subnet masks determine the network boundary.
+• IPv4 addresses are 32-bit values written as four decimal octets, but the subnet mask, not the first octet, defines the network boundary on modern networks.

 CIDR prefixSlash notation for mask length/24